 Day 5: Circular walk to Housestead and Vindolanda

-With 2 outstanding sites to visit today, our walk is somewhat shorter, but still starts with a strenuous climb onto Peel Crags – home of the world-famous Sycamore Gap – and continues high above the Barbarian lands to the north, to reach Housesteads Fort, built on a dramatic site on the top of the escarpment.
-From here we head south, away from the wall, passing an Iron Age hill fort, a Roman signal station and a restored lime kiln.
-We follow the Stanegate to go visit Vindolanda, a fort which pre-dates the wall and was still in use after the wall was abandoned.
+With 2 outstanding sites to visit today, our walk is somewhat shorter.
+We start with a strenuous climb onto Peel Crags – home of the world-famous Sycamore Gap – and continue high above the Barbarian lands to the north to reach Housesteads Fort, built on a dramatic site on the top of the escarpment.
+From here we head south, away from the wall, passing an Iron Age hill fort, a Roman signal station, and a restored lime kiln.
+We follow the Stanegate to visit Vindolanda, a fort which pre-dates the wall and was still in use after the wall was abandoned.
 It is one of the most important Roman sites in Britain because of the level of preservation of organic materials in the silts.
 The Vindolanda writing tablets – postcards from the past – are considered to be Britain’s greatest treasure.
 Hopefully, we will meet archaeologists at work and learn about their latest discoveries first-hand.
 From Vindolanda it is just 1.5 miles back to our inn.

 Day 6: Near Bardon Mills to Wall